ractf/code-ingest/README.md

 poetry shell

 # <Set your environment variables here>
-# Remove any stray docker images
+# Remove the docker image every time you want it to be rebuilt.
-docker rmi sh3llcod3/code-ingest
+docker rmi sh3llcod3/code-ingest # If you've not deployed in a while. ingest_server
-ingest_server

 # If you're interested in making changes.